fusion-jena/QuestionsMetadataBiodiv/README.md

 # Question Corpus for Biodiversity and Metadata Analysis

 This repository contains all source code and supplementary material for publication XXX.
 We provide a question corpus for the biodiversity domain together with scripts to set up a survey to evaluate main search interests with users and to analyze the surveys results.
-We also provide scripts and results to analyze metadata dowloaded from selected data repositories.
+We also provide scripts and results to analyze metadata from selected data repositories.

 ## Repository Structure